brandonbate/tictactoe/README.md

 * ```channels 3.0.5```
 * ```channels-redis 3.4.1```

 It does not work well with ```channels-redis 4.0.0``` for unknown reasons.
-This programmed was heavily inspired by the [Channels Tutorial](https://channels.readthedocs.io/en/latest/tutorial).
+This programm was inspired by the [Channels Tutorial](https://channels.readthedocs.io/en/latest/tutorial).